ksanayarysh/Bug-reports/README.md

 # Bug-reports
-File with bgus of Univeris system of South Ural State University
+File with bugs of Univeris system of South Ural State University